Greater Sage-grouse aka Sage-grouse

 Status

-The Sage-grouse is probably quite vulnerable to the change towards more humid climate caused by global warming, which would reduce the semiarid sagebrush habitat.
+The Greater Sage-grouse is probably quite vulnerable to the change towards a more humid climate caused by global warming, which would reduce the semiarid sagebrush habitat.
 Subfossil bones e.g. from Conkling Cave and Shelter Cave of southern New Mexico prove that the species was present south of its current range at the end of the last ice age.

 Gordon Ramel